JBBQ: Japanese Bias Benchmark for Analyzing Social Biases in Large Language Models: Abstract

 \section{Abstract}

-With the development of Large Language Models (LLMs), social biases in the LLMs have become a crucial issue.
-While various benchmarks for social biases have been provided across languages, the extent to which Japanese LLMs exhibit social biases has not been fully investigated.
-In this study, we construct the Japanese Bias Benchmark dataset for Question Answering (JBBQ) based on the English bias benchmark BBQ, and analyze social biases in Japanese LLMs.
-The results show that while current Japanese LLMs improve their accuracies on JBBQ by instruction-tuning, their bias scores become larger.
-In addition, augmenting their prompts with warning about social biases reduces the effect of biases in some models.
+With the development of large language models (LLMs), social biases in these LLMs have become a pressing issue.
+Although there are various benchmarks for social biases across languages, the extent to which Japanese LLMs exhibit social biases has not been fully investigated.
+In this study, we construct the Japanese Bias Benchmark dataset for Question Answering (JBBQ) based on the English bias benchmark BBQ, with analysis of social biases in Japanese LLMs.
+The results show that while current open Japanese LLMs \final{with more parameters} show improved accuracies on JBBQ, their bias scores increase.
+In addition, prompts with a warning about social biases and chain-of-thought prompting reduce the effect of biases in model outputs, but there is room for improvement \newmod{in extracting the correct evidence from contexts in Japanese}. \final{Our dataset is available at \texttt{\url{https://github.com/ynklab/JBBQ_data}}.}

-\textbf{Note: This paper contains some expressions that may be considered offensive.}
+\textbf{Note: this paper contains some expressions that some people may consider to be offensive.}